Essential terms and explanations for AI governance

 Definition

-The process of making a decision by technological means without human involvement.
+The process of making a decision by technological means without human involvement, either in whole or in part.

 Definition

 There are several types of bias within the AI field.
-Computational bias is a systematic error or deviation from the true value of a prediction that originates from a model's assumptions or the data itself (see also input data).
-Cognitive bias refers to inaccurate individual judgment or distorted thinking, while societal bias leads to systemic prejudice, favoritism, and/or discrimination in favor of or against an individual or group.
-Bias can impact outcomes and pose a risk to individual rights and liberties.
+Computational bias or machine bias is a systematic error or deviation from the true value of a prediction that originates from a model's assumptions or the data itself (see also input data).

 Definition